 Gomez’s already-rapid movement and the boost the go-faster shoes power-up confers is clearly a nod towards the frantic game-play action favoured by the spiky blue hedgehog.
 Head-butting blocks to reveal hints is a trope conspicuously snagged from Mario, as is riding the inflated bullets fired by anthropomorphic canons.
 Much like in Mario everything except the end of level bosses can be dispatched with one carefully timed thwack to the noggin, ensuring the action is kept fluid and arcadey.

-Whilst the game’s visuals won’t take your breath away in the same way seeing Shadow of the Beast for the first time did, they ooze a witty, whimsical charm that will leave you beaming from ear to ear, and possibly even printing out the graphicians’ beautifully hand-drawn pixel art for your gaming craft projects… so I’ve heard.
+Whilst the game’s visuals won’t take your breath away in the same way as seeing Shadow of the Beast for the first time did, they ooze a witty, whimsical charm that will leave you beaming from ear to ear, and possibly even printing out the graphicians’ beautifully hand-drawn pixel art for your gaming craft projects… so I’ve heard.
 Simon and Warren really did a terrific job of tapping into the playful, ludicrous spirit of the source material.

 Family or foe, the sprites are teeming with personality thanks to the intricately adroit animation and meticulous attention to detail present throughout.
 Stand still for more than a few seconds and Gomez will turn to the camera and tap his feet impatiently as if to say, “well what are you waiting for?”.
 Cease running abruptly and you kick up a dust cloud that swirls around your ankles before settling.
-It’s these neat, wry touches that leaves the competition choking in its wake.
+It’s these neat, wry touches that leave the competition choking in its wake.
 Eyewitnesses tell me the Giana Sisters were forced to drop the ‘Great’ from their moniker as it no longer complied with the Trade Descriptions Act, and Mick and Mack took early retirement in McDonald Land when Gomez came head-stomping onto the scene.